 Another possible stop on your Italy-to-Istria bus journey, Pazin is also the official capital of Istria (for the reason that it’s roughly in the centre of the region) and is about 30km inland from Porec.

 Though understandably not as popular as its coastal neighbours and not as pretty as other inland Istrian towns, Pazin is still worth a visit.
 There’s the Church of St Nicholas (Crkva sv.
-Nikola), which houses Gothic frescoes from the 15th century, and Pazin Castle (Kastel), built around the 9th century but added to in the 13th and 14th centuries.
+Nikola), which houses Gothic frescoes from the 15th century, and Pazin Castle (Kastel), built around the 9th century but added to in the 13th and 14th centuries (pictured above).
 The castle is home to the Ethnographic Museum of Istria, which has various collections of Istrian costumes, jewellery, instruments and so on.

 If you’re visting Pazin around the beginning of a month, Pazin holds its “Pazin Market” on the first Tuesday of each month, which is the largest traditional town fair in Istria.